Learning to Reconstruct: A Differentiable Approach to Muon Tracking at the LHC: Results

 The performance is compared to what is obtained by another model with the same architecture but trained solely for the node classification task, hence by setting $\alpha = 0$ in the composite loss function.
 This approach mimics the standard sequential workflow for tracking, in which hit classification and trajectory reconstruction are factorized and executed independently.
 In particular the $p_\text{T}$ reconstruction is done applying the clustering and circle-fitting steps using the same definitions and weighting schemes used for the main model, but outside of the end-to-end pipeline.
 Throughout the subsequent discussion and figures, these two models are referred to as the end-to-end and baseline models.

 For the classification task, performance is evaluated by constructing score histograms for true signal and background hits, and by generating a receiver operating characteristic (ROC) curve through threshold scanning over the predicted scores.
-The resulting plot, depicted in Figure~\ref{fig:ROC}, shows how including the $p_\text{T}$ loss term improves classification performance and demonstrates that the differentiable end-to-end coupling of the physics-driven $p_\text{T}$ objective greatly benefits the node-level predictions.
+The resulting plot, depicted in Figure~\ref{fig:ROC}, shows how including the $p_\text{T}$ loss term improves classification performance and demonstrates that the differentiable end-to-end coupling of the physics-driven $p_\text{T}$ objective benefits the node-level predictions.
+The AUC values are displayed in the plot and correspond to 0.979 and 0.984 for the baseline and the end-to-end model, respectively.
+By defining operating points corresponding to a signal selection efficiency of 95\%, 98\% or 99\%, the corresponding background rejections for the baseline and end-to-end models are evaluated in being 95\% and 97\%, 94\% and 96\%, or 92\% and 95\%.

 A complementary study was performed to assess the spatial resolution of the reconstructed cluster positions.
 The analysis examines the residual distributions between the reconstructed cluster coordinates and the truth muon impact point on each detector layer.
 Residual distributions were evaluated for three configurations: the idealized truth-weighted clustering, the baseline model, and the proposed end-to-end model.
 Using a Gaussian fit to the truth distribution to define the detector’s core resolution window, we measure the fraction of clusters with residuals within this region.
 The end-to-end model increases this fraction by 12.7$\%$ relative to the baseline, demonstrating a clear improvement in spatial reconstruction performance.